2017 Grand Rapids Open Figure Skating Competition

 The official competition music must be turned in on CD at the registration table at the time of check-in.
 CD should only have one track of music.
 A duplicate CD should be readily available.
 Music may be picked up at the registration table following each event.
 Every reasonable care will be taken, but the Greater Grand Rapids Figure Skating Club cannot be responsible for CDs left at the end of the competition.

-US Figure Skating, The Greater Grand Rapids Figure Skating Club, Patterson Ice Center and the Meijer State Games accept no responsibility for injury or damage sustained by any participant in this competition.
+US Figure Skating, The Greater Grand Rapids Figure Skating Club and Patterson Ice Center accept no responsibility for injury or damage sustained by any participant in this competition.
 This is in accordance with Rule 1600 of the US Figure Skating Rulebook.

 Critiques will be offered for all IJS long program events.
 Short program event critiques will be offered if scheduling allows.
 Times for the critiques will be available at registration the day of the event.

-Professional photography will be provided by ProEvent Photo.
+Professional photography and videography will be provided by ProEvent Photo.
 Pre-orders are available, as well as on-site sales.
+Click Here to Pre-Order and Save!

 SCHEDULE OF EVENTS

-Information regarding Official GRO logo wear purchase opportunities is included at the end of the full announcement and will be emailed to all registered competitors at the conclusion of the entry deadline.
+Information regarding Official GRO logo wear purchase opportunities is included on Entryeeze and will be emailed to all registered competitors at the conclusion of the entry deadline.
 Names of all competitors will be printed on the back of each logo wear item.
 If you are a late entrant, your name will not appear on any logo wear apparel.

 INFORMATION REGARDING COACHES: